spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 ### Configure YVES, ZED, and GLUE as separate APMs

-By default, in the New Relic dashboard, the APM displays in the form of `company-staging-newrelic-app`.
+By default, in the New Relic dashboard, the APM is displayed as `company-staging-newrelic-app`.
 To improve visibility, you may want to configure each application as a separate APM.
 For example, `YVES-DE (docker.dev)`.

 To do it, adjust the Monitoring service in `src/Pyz/Service/Monitoring/MonitoringDependencyProvider.php`: